 Check out this welcome email from Asana, a task management tool:

 The email doesn’t attempt to sell.
 It just welcomes new customers to the Asana team.
 It also gives them tips on how to get started with the tool, something that new customers will definitely appreciate.

 Segment Your Email List

 Most of your target audience isn’t cut from the same cloth.
 The fact is, at a fundamental level, there will be differences that set some contacts in your mailing list apart from others.
 From product/lifestyle preferences to careers, interests, age, and gender, you name it.

 These fundamental differences account for why you have to segment your audience.

-Audience segmentation is a core tenet of email marketing.
+Audience segmentation is a core tenet of email marketing after you are done with preparing the mailing list either via an email finder tool or a manual process.
 It is when you divide your mailing lists into aptly-labeled segments representing core similarities between the members in each.
 Segmentation allows your targeted communications to be more relevant, informative, and most importantly, relatable.
 Complement those with email marketing best practices, and you’re good to go!

 So what, though, if your communications are more targeted?
 Well, that’s when you can expect results.
 Here’s a great illustration of that point:

 According to Yieldify, there are four core types of audience segmentation: demographic, psychographic, geographic, and behavioral.